Frequently Asked Questions

 Q: Where can we go in the church?

 A: This might be a good place to mention the physical characteristics of churches.
-The door to the Church will typically be in the West end, so we will be facing the altar area, which is located in the East end.
-The altar area is considered sacred and mystical in the Orthodox Church, and is screened from the uninitiated (those not in the priesthood) by the "iconostasis", a decorated wall of stone or wood upon which there will be a series of icons: Christ on the right, the Virgin on the left, with additional icons to important saints of the church on either side.
-These icons, and the iconostasis area in general (the bema) are off-limits for lay people.
-This area is physically raised from the church floor, presenting an obvious step.
-Otherwise, visitors are free to roam the interior of the church in respectful silence.
+The entrance to the church will typically be in the West end, so we will be facing the altar area, which is located in the East end.
+The altar area is considered sacred and mystical especially in Orthodox churches, and generally off-limits for non-clergy.
+The altar area is typically physically raised from the church floor, separated by an iconostasis or screen, so it is obvious to visitors.
+Otherwise, visitors are generally free to roam the interior of the church in respectful silence.
 In Orthodox churches, it is common to make prayers in front of specific icons, asking for the intercession of that saint to God, and offering a candle to illuminate the space.
-Each church conforms to the rules of the local bishops, and some are more or less conservative based on their interpretation of scripture in the newly reviving Post-Soviet religious space of modern Georgia.
-While on the surface, this inconsistency can seem annoying to the tourist, the dynamic revitalization within the church during this period are extremely exciting.
+Each church conforms to the rules of the local bishops, and some are more or less conservative when it comes to dress codes and behavior.

 Hiking Tours: